TheodoraNell/Election-Analysis/README.md

 The following outcomes were determined through this analysis:

-### - Total number of votes cast in this election: **369,711**
+### - Total number of votes cast in this election:
+   - **369,711**
-   value returened using a loop, as each row in the data represents a unique vote:
+   - value returned using a loop, as each row in the data represents a unique vote:

          for row in reader:

             # Add to the total vote count
             total_votes = total_votes + 1